lzwjava/blog-source/original/2025-02-27-headphone-en.md

 ---
 audio: false
+generated: false
 lang: en
 layout: post
 title: Headphones or Earphones
 translated: false
 ---

 - The Jabra Evolve 30 is good to use and has effective Active Noise Cancellation.